Who was Keith Bennett- victim of Ian Brady and Myra Hindley in new search for remains

 Most Popular

-The skull was discovered on the moor by ‘Naming Jack the Ripper’ author, Russell Edwards and a team of excavators.
+‘Naming Jack the Ripper’ author, Russell Edwards and a team of excavators claimed yesterday to have found a skull, though this has yet to be confirmed by police.

 Greater Manchester Police said that although it is too early to know if the remains belong to Keith, who was murdered by Brady and Hindley in 1964, they are keeping his family including younger brother Alan Bennett informed.